Required Licenses

 Local Business Permits

-- Zoning Permit: Ensures that the business location complies with local zoning laws.
-A site plan must be submitted for review by local authorities.
+- Zoning Permit: Verification that the business location complies with local zoning laws related to waste management and construction activities.

-Make sure to check with local authorities for the most current regulations and requirements as they can vary significantly by location.
-Always keep documentation up to date and renew licenses and certifications as required.
+Note: Ensure to check with local authorities for the most current regulations and requirements, as they may vary by jurisdiction.